 But because these are graphs related to my solar production I am not expecting these long periods of “straight lines”.
 Also when I look at the related kWh counters I do not see those “straight lines”

 Is there a way to manually query the data in the redis datastore directly?

 I noticed that there is redis-cli .. but then it is unclear to me how the data structure inside redis is set up in order to query for meaningful data.

-RE: How to query redis directly? - Added by fjhug about 7 years ago
+RE: How to query redis directly? - Added by fjhug over 7 years ago